mschoeffel/DesignPattern/src/script/JavaQuestions.md

 Using volatile is yet another way (like synchronized, atomic wrapper) of making class thread safe.
 Thread safe means that a method or class instance can be used by multiple threads at the same time without any problem.

 ## <a name="q-6-15"></a> 6.15 What is a static variable?
+Static variables and methods are class level variables and methods.
+There is only one copy of the static variable for the entire Class.
+Each instance of the Class (object) will not have a unique copy of a static variable.

 ## <a name="q-6-16"></a> 6.16 What is the difference between volatile and synchronized?
 First two important definitions:
 1. Mutual Exclusion:\